 Our customer value proposition is centered around two pillars.
-First, we strive to offer the best selection by being a "one-stop shop" for all CEA needs.
+First, we strive to offer the best selection by being a branded provider of all CEA needs.
 Second, we seek to be the gold standard in distribution and service, leveraging our infrastructure and reach to provide customers with just-in-time ("JIT") delivery capabilities and exceptional service across the U.S. and Canada.